 - Show evidence of support from the school’s dean, provost, or other appropriate university representatives through letters and/or supporting documents.

 6) A description of other resources available for the conference.

-ACSA Fall Conferences from the last four years:
+ACSA Fall Conferences from the last few years:

 Location: Syracuse, NY